An Adaptive Version of Brandes' Algorithm for Betweenness Centrality: Algorithm Overview

 This leaves us with the remaining part of the preprocessing: the computation of the distances~$d_G(s,t)$, the number of shortest paths~$\sigma_{st}$, and~$\Inc[s,t]$ for~$s \in \Vthree(G), t \in V(G)$ (see \Crefrange{line:init-tables}{line:init-inc-table}).
 This can be done in~$O(kn)$ time as well: \begin{lemma} The initialization in the for-loop in \Crefrange{line:init-tables}{line:init-inc-table} of \Cref{alg:overview} can be done in~$O(kn)$ time. \end{lemma} \begin{proof} Following \citet[Corollary 4]{Bra01}, computing the distances and the number of shortest paths from a fixed vertex~$s$ to every~$t \in V(G)$ takes~$O(m) = O(n+k)$ time.
 Once these values are computed for a fixed~$s$, computing~$\Inc[s, t]$ for~$t \in V(G)$ takes~$O(n)$ time since the values~$\Pend[s]$,~$\Pend[t]$, and~$\sigma_{s t}$ are known.
-Since, by \Cref{lem:fen}, there are~$O(\min \{k, n\})$ vertices of degree at least three, it takes~$O(\min\{k, n\} \cdot (n+k + n)) = O(kn)$ time to compute \Crefrange{line:init-tables}{line:init-inc-table}. \end{proof} Combining all ingredients, we will finally show our main theorem (see \Cref{sec:postproc-summary} for the proof): \begin{theorem} \bctask{} can be solved in~$O(k n)$ time and space, where~$k$ is the feedback edge number of the input graph. \end{theorem}
+Since, by \Cref{lem:fen}, there are~$O(\min \{k, n\})$ vertices of degree at least three, it takes~$O(\min\{k, n\} \cdot (n+k + n)) = O(kn)$ time to compute \Crefrange{line:init-tables}{line:init-inc-table}. \end{proof}